History of the Crab Feed

 30 years and 50 crab feeds later, these fundraisers continue to be successful events.
 While many faces have changed over the years, there are many supporters who have been there from the beginning.
 The Sacramento Warlords would like to thank all of its patrons and volunteers, past and present, for their time and generosity.

-We are excited to host our sit-down fundraising event once again!
 Come enjoy our hot, Chinese-style crab, bar, raffle, and silent auction.
 Donation is $80 per ticket (+5.5% online processing fee).
 During purchase, enter a reservation name for your party and select from 1 of 4 seating sections.
 Upon check-in at the door, refer to our seating chart for your party’s exact seat assignment.
 Maximum 10 tickets per transaction.
 No refunds once orders are placed.

 Groups wishing to be seated together should purchase tickets under one reservation name.
 If you need to purchase more than 10 tickets, you will have to process more than one transaction.
 If you select tickets from the same section and enter the same reservation name for each transaction, your tickets will be seated together.

 Purchasing window open November 1 thru January 1 or until sold out.

 - All food must be eaten on the premises.

 - Every patron must purchase a ticket and be seated.